About Me

 Career

 I've chosen to pursue a career in conservation research, and I'm especially interested in studies on wildlife behaviors.
 I plan to complete seasonal field technician jobs after graduation before eventually attending grad school.
 These seasonal positions will help me attain a variety of skills and field techniques that will make me a valuable asset to research teams in the future.
 I will also use these opportunities to explore my various interests within the field of ecology to narrow down my career goals moving forward.
+My first seasonal job following graduation will be a six month position studying hawksbill sea turtles on an island off of Antigua.

 SMART GOALS